rosiepiee/rosiepiee/README.md

 HI!
 I'm Rose!
 A goober!! ──★ ˙🍓 ̟ !!

 An Amy Rose kinnie...
 I'm Amy IRL! (˶˃ ᵕ ˂˶) (My main kins CURRENTLY are Shadow, Amy, Lute, Charlie, and more but the list is LOONNNGGGUH) ALSO UM!
 I ONLY MATCH WITH MY BF SO SHIPS DNI PLS!
 ALSO I RARELY RP!
+IF MY SKIN EVER BOTHERS YOU PLS HIDE ME, I RATHER IT NOT BE A BIG DEAL, THANKS!
+Especially cause I multiship sigh...

 I use any pronouns! ₍^. .^₎⟆

 <img width="383" height="500" alt="image" src="https://github.com/user-attachments/assets/ff72ff9b-62e1-4bb4-aa04-40117ad33f3a" />

-I am a very big Sonic and Danganronpa fan but I also love MLP, TWDG, Mortal Kombat, Parappa, and Creepypastas! ‧₊ ᵎᵎ 🍒 ⋅ ˚✮
+I am a very big Sonic and Danganronpa fan but I also love MLP, TWDG, Mortal Kombat, Hazbin Hotel, Parappa, and Creepypastas! ‧₊ ᵎᵎ 🍒 ⋅ ˚✮

 I am a huge nerd when it comes to anything exe related btw... ♡´･ᴗ･`♡